-Adequate costs for the health manpower and management positions proposed by the applicant are budgeted in Form A, which is found in Section R. In Section H, pages 32-33, the applicant describes the methods it uses to recruit or fill new positions and its existing training and continuing education programs.
-In Section I, page 36, the applicant identifies the current medical director.
-In Exhibit I-3, the applicant provides a letter from the current medical director indicating his intent to continue serving as medical director for the facility.
+Adequate costs for the health manpower and management positions proposed by the applicant are budgeted in Form A, which is found in Section R. In Section H, pages 30-31, the applicant describes the methods used to recruit or fill new positions and its existing training and continuing education programs.
+The applicant provides supporting documentation in Exhibit H-4.
+In Section H, page 30, the applicant identifies the current medical director.
+In Exhibit I-3, the applicant provides a letter from the current medical director expressing support for the proposed project and stating the interest in continuing to serve as medical director for the proposed services.